Virtual Worship Third Sunday of Pentecost June 21st, 2020

 Green Paraments:

 Green symbolizes the renewal of vegetation and living things and the promise of new life.
-It is the color that is used on more Sundays then any other.
+It is the color that is used on more Sundays than any other.
 Green is used during the season of Pentecost associated with scriptures that encourage growth in faith.

 Red Paraments: